heggy231/accounting.js/MyNote/videoNote.md

 open in console, to create function to work with this file.

-1) draw an outline:
+1) draw an outline of all the elements in your html file:
-// given any element, print out given element and all the element' children
+// given any element, print out its element and all the child elements
-// In our index.html file if given  <body> => <body>, <p>
+// In our index.html file if given  logEachChildElement(document.body) => body, p

 function logEachChildElement(element) {
-  // 1.
-Log the current element.
+  /* 1.
+Log the current element. */
   console.log(element);
 ​
-  // 2.
-If there are no child elements, then stop.
+  /* 2.
+If there are no child elements, then stop. */ ​
-​
-  // 3.
+  /* 3.
 If there are child elements, then repeat these same steps
-  //    for each child elements.
+  *    for each child elements.*/
 }

-2) // given any element, print out given element and all the element' children
+2) Given any html element, print out its element along with all of its child element.
-// In our index.html file if given  <body> => <body>, <p>
+In our index.html file ex, logEachChildElement(document.body)
+Expected output: <body>, <p>

+## Version 1) easy when looking through debugger to follow since
+  I included var result in 2nd if statement under the recursion case:

 function logEachChildElement(element) {
-  // 1.
-Log the current element.
+  /* 1.
+Log current element */
   console.log(element);

-  // 2.
-Base case: If there are no child elements, then stop. if (element.children.length === 0) {
+  /* 2.
+Base case: If there are no child elements, stop */ if (element.children.length === 0) {
-    // simple return; will stop the function return;
+    /* simply ends this block of code */ return;
   }

+  /* 3.
+Recursive case: If children, repeat*/ if (element.children.length > 0) {
+    for (var i = 0; i < element.children.length; i++){
+      /* Start recursing thru each children which logs
+       *  its element at the beginning of the function call */ var result = logEachChildElement(element.children[i]);
+      result;
+    }
+  }
+}

+**** Reading code ****
+- First, it console logs given element
+- Second, Base case checks if there are any children if none; function ends
+- Third, Recursive case: if children exists, go to ith element (element.children[i])
+- Fourth, set reult equal to the return value

+function logEachChildElement(element) {
+  /* 1.
+Log the current element. */
+  console.log(element);

-  // 3.
-Recursive case: If there are child elements, then repeat these same steps
+  /* 2.
+Base case: If there are no child elements, then stop. */ if (element.children.length === 0) {
+    /* simple return; will stop the function */ return;
+  }
-  //    for each child elements. if (element.children.length > 0) {
+  /* 3.
+Recursive case: If there are child elements, then repeat these same steps for each child elements. */ if (element.children.length > 0) {
     for (var i = 0; i < element.children.length; i++) {
       logEachChildElement(element.children[i]);
     }
   }
 }